Measurement of the prompt $D^0$ nuclear modification factor in $p$Pb collisions at $\sqrt{s_\mathrm{NN}} = 8.16$ TeV

-The measured double-differential cross-section of prompt \Dz mesons is shown in Fig.~\ref{fig:cross_section}, with an integrated cross-section of \mbox{$297.6 \pm 0.6 \pm14.0 \mbarn$} in the kinematic range of \mbox{$0<\pt<30\gevc$} and \mbox{$1.5<y^*<4.0$} for the forward rapidity region, and \mbox{$315.2 \pm 0.2 \pm17.8 \mbarn$} in the kinematic range of \mbox{$0<\pt<30\gevc$} and \mbox{$-5.0<y^*<-2.5$} in the backward rapidity region.
+Several sources of systematic uncertainty are considered and described in detail in the Supplemental Material~\cite{ref:SuppMat}, where results and numerical values for the double-differential cross-section are also given.
+The total prompt \Dz production cross-section, obtained by integrating the double-differential measurements, is \mbox{$297.6 \pm 0.6 \pm14.0 \mbarn$} in the kinematic range of \mbox{$0<\pt<30\gevc$} and \mbox{$1.5<y^*<4.0$} for the forward rapidity region, and \mbox{$315.2 \pm 0.2 \pm17.8 \mbarn$} in the kinematic range of \mbox{$0<\pt<30\gevc$} and \mbox{$-5.0<y^*<-2.5$} in the backward rapidity region.
 The first uncertainties are statistical and the second systematic.
-The numerical values for the double-differential cross-section are given in the Supplemental Material~\cite{ref:SuppMat}.

 The nuclear modification factor $R_{p\mathrm{Pb}}$ is defined as